compasjs/compas/docs/references/cli.md

 Markdown, and YAML files.
 The default configuration can be initialized via 'compas init --lint-config'.

+If the 'lint' (or 'lint:ci') script exists, they are preferred over manually running ESLint and Prettier.

 | Option                  | Description                                                                |
 | ----------------------- | -------------------------------------------------------------------------- |
 | --skip-prettier         | Skip running Prettier. (boolean)                                           |